Last updated on June 22, 2022

 Manifest works by creating groups (e.g., departmental, project-based, team, etc.) to which individuals can be added.
 Administrators can then configure their application or resource, such as a departmental wiki, so that only members of a predefined group can access it.

 - Group maintenance, adding and removing users for example, no longer needs to be performed by IT staff.
-Manifest's easy-to-use web interface allows these tasks to be delegated to anyone with access to the group, such as administrative staff.
+Manifest's web interface allows these tasks to be delegated to anyone responsible, such as administrative staff.

 - Users can be added manually or through Data Driven Groups (e.g., all employees or a single department).